 Employees who take intermittent leave (as needed) are often targeted by employers.
 This can take the form of criticizing your work performance unfairly, making comments that you are somehow lying about your need for intermittent leave, pressuring you not to take the leave, and holding you to a higher standard than other employees.
 When a supervisor starts to ask you questions about your health condition, though it has already been approved through your company for intermittent leave, you have to start wondering about this piece of paper taped to your back and why it has a target on it.

 Retaliation can also occur after you return from full-time leave.
 The Family & Medical Leave Act requires that upon your return you must be restored to your position or an equivalent position.
 There is no guarantee your exact position will be open, in your same spot, in your same department.
-You may be experiencing retaliation if you return to find that you have been demoted, you are being paid less because of a new position, you are being given lower quality work, you are being given an impossible work load, you are being nitpicked and unfairly written up, or you are no longer being considered for a promotion that you qualified for prior to your leave.
-You don’t have to believe that your employer is an Evil Overlord for them to be violating your FMLA rights, even decent employers sometimes have members of management or human resources that are just given too much leeway to make bad decisions.
-But, the employer is still responsible for those decisions by those individuals that violate your rights.
+You may be experiencing retaliation if you return to find that you have been demoted, you are being paid less because of a new position, you are being given lower quality work, you are being given an impossible work load, you are being nitpicked and unfairly written up, or you are no longer being considered for a promotion for which you qualified prior to your leave.
+You don’t have to believe that your employer is an Evil Overlord for them to be violating your FMLA rights – even decent employers sometimes have members of management or human resources employees who are just given too much leeway to make bad decisions.
+But, the employer is still responsible for those decisions by those individuals when they violate your rights and hurt you.

-The point is that if your employer is suddenly finding some way to treat you badly when you have just stated that you intend to take leave, you are close to returning from leave, you have recently returned from leave, or you are attempting to use your intermittent leave, you may be experiencing illegal retaliation under the FMLA.
+In short, if your employer is suddenly finding some way to treat you badly when you have just stated that you intend to take leave, you are close to returning from leave, you have recently returned from leave, or you are attempting to use your intermittent leave, you may be experiencing illegal retaliation under the FMLA.
 Contact an employment law attorney who may be able to help you.
-You are already experiencing normal stress from having to take leave, don’t let your employer get away with stressing you out, too.
+You are already experiencing normal stress from having to take leave, don’t let your employer get away with stressing you out of your job.